 What we’re trying to say is that Google Calendar wasn’t designed for building work schedules.
 So, you’re going to face unnecessary challenges and waste valuable time when it comes to scheduling.

 “One of our biggest challenges was creating an efficient schedule.
 It’s laughable that we were using Google Calendar to create and distribute schedules.”, says Kathy from BNB Clean Services, who struggled with scheduling their workforce via Google Schedule before moving to Connecteam.

-If you’re currently using Google Calendar for staff scheduling, you probably already know all the reasons why it’s far from optimal.
-If you’re still considering using the solution because it’s doing the job — think again, because we are confident there is a much better solution for you.
+If you’re currently using Google Calendar for staff scheduling, you probably already know the reasons why it’s far from optimal.
+But, if you’re still considering using the solution because it’s doing the job — think again!
+Below we go into the 7 biggest pain points of using Google Calendar.

 Let’s start with the basics.
 Google Calendar is a Google product, meaning to use it you MUST HAVE a Google account and an email at gmail.com.